 “If even one step in the development of a clinical trial, for instance, is saved because of readily available information in the registry, that’s priceless! ...
 Raising our kids takes a village and advancing research and care for those with PWS takes a village too!
 Our job, as parents in the PWS community, is to provide the information necessary for our village to move forward.” — Ali Shenk, Mother of a Global PWS Registry Participant

 Insights from others with PWS.
 Through the registry, the PWS community is gaining valuable insights into diagnosis and treatments, developmental milestones, and how others are affected by PWS broadly speaking.
 Participants can use the registry to see de-identified data from other respondents, and de-identified data is being used to share useful information with the broader PWS community.
-For example, these articles and infographics highlight some of the many findings from the registry:
+For example, these publications and blogs with infographics highlight some of the many findings from the registry:

 Connection with clinical trials.
 The registry also helps match participants with potential clinical trials.
 If a participant’s profile matches the needs of an upcoming clinical trial, the registry will notify the participant and provide contact information for the study coordinator.
 Participants then have the option to follow up with the study coordinator and determine if the study is the right fit.